 Figure 3: The time evolution of the gauge field energy density (left panel), normalized by the total energy density, and the density fraction of GWs (right panel) is shown for different values of $\alpha/f$ .
 The vertical lines indicate the end of inflation for each case.
-In the right panel, the horizontal solid gray line represents the bound on $\Omega{\rm GW}h^2$ from Planck observations of the CMB, while the dashed gray line denotes the combined sensitivity of the future mission COrE and Euclid [65].
-The blue band represents the CMB's S4 1 $\sigma$ and 2 $\sigma$ projections [66].
+In the right panel, the horizontal solid gray line represents the bound on $\Omega{\rm GW}h^2$ from Planck observations of the CMB, while the dashed gray line denotes the combined sensitivity of the future mission COrE and Euclid [69].
+The blue band represents the CMB's S4 1 $\sigma$ and 2 $\sigma$ projections [70].

-density normalized by the total energy density in the left panel and the density fraction of the GWs in the right panel.
-The curves correspond to different coupling strengths; $\alpha/f = 30$ (dotted violet), 50 (dashed blue), 60 (dot-dashed blue), 75 (solid orange), and 90 (dotdashed red).
+Further in this section, we study the production of GWs in the axion-gauge field scenario, considering both weak and strong coupling cases.
+The characteristic current frequency of these produced GWs is in GHz range and is determined by the horizon scale at the end of inflation, see equation (5.3).
+In figure 3, we show the time evolution of the gauge field energy density normalized by the total energy density in the left panel and the density fraction of the GWs in the right panel.
+The curves correspond to different coupling strengths; $\alpha/f = 30$ (dotted violet), 50 (dashed blue), 60 (dot-dashed blue), 75 (solid orange), and 90 (dot-dashed red).
 The vertical lines, in corresponding colors, represent the end of inflation for each case.
 The horizontal solid gray line indicates the bound on the GW energy density from the $\Delta N{\rm eff}$ constraints from the CMB.
 The dashed gray curve represents the sensitivity of the future CMB-S4 mission.
 Our key findings regarding the constraints on the coupling strength between axion and gauge fields from the CMB bound on $\Delta N{\rm eff}$ can be summarized as follows.